murdocha/gdal-docker-mods/README.md

 Then these steps to transfer selected directory and history to the new destination repo:

 ```
-git remote add modified-source c:\projects\gdal-docker-stuff\backup\gdal
+git remote add modified-source c:\projects\gdal-docker-stuff\backup\gdal\docker
 git pull modified-source master --allow-unrelated-histories
 ```
 Down to a Git history (.git file size) of just 138kb!
 Some progress!

-Then I moved the entire destination folder (with .git folder) to my desired folder name and location.
-Then removed the temp remote and added the new remote to my GitHub page (this online repo).
+Then I moved the entire destination folder (with .git folder) to my desired folder name and location. and added the new remote to my GitHub page (this online repo).
-I am using a top level branch of "main" while GDAL repo used "master".

 ```
-git remote rm modified-source
 git remote add origin https://github.com/murdocha/gdal-docker-mods2.git
 git push -u origin main
 ```

-Boom! new baseline for my repo to just show the content and history from the gdal/docker directory! (but sadly, not a true "fork".
+Boom! new baseline for my repo to just show the content _AND_ history from the gdal/docker directory! (but sadly, not a true "fork".
 But that's ok for my purpose here.)

 Make my new edits (via copy/paste).
 Make separate commits.
 Push changes and done.